The Power of Intelligent Automation to turn receipts and transactions into live, trusted financial insight

 Clean up your existing data:

 Take an audit of any existing expense reports and categories.
-Normalize policies and tax rules so that models learn from consistent inputs.
+Normalize policies and tax rules so models learn from consistent inputs.

 Pilot with a target group: